Imperal Docs

 BYOLLM (Bring Your Own LLM)

-- The user has a private model deployment (Anthropic enterprise, local Ollama, OpenAI org).
+• The user has a private model deployment (Anthropic enterprise, local Ollama, OpenAI org).

-- The user wants to control their own LLM costs.
+• The user wants to control their own LLM costs.

-When to use BYOLLM in your extension
+It's transparent to your extension

 Long-form content generation